 The program supports participation of up to 11 scholars in a one-year, part-time remote experience that enhances their knowledge and skills in diagnostic quality and safety, and accelerates their career development as national leaders in the field.
 Awardees benefit from a structured online curriculum, cohort learning activities, professional networking and mentorship opportunities, and a $35,000 grant with an additional $5,000 domestic travel funds.

-Now in its fourth year, NAM Scholars have presented at national meetings, received academic promotions, and other grants in diagnostic quality and equity.
+Now in its fourth year, NAM Scholars have presented at national meetings, received academic promotions, and other grants in diagnostic quality and safety.

 Audience:

-This program supports individuals with a focus is on diagnosis-related work, including but not limited to:
+This program supports individuals with a focus on diagnosis-related work, including but not limited to:

 - Physicians and advanced practice clinicians